fiskaltrust/rollout-doc/buy-resell/products/3rd-party/datev-meinfiskal.md

 :::

   [DATEV](https://www.datev.de/) offers fiscalization solutions for companies in Germany.
 The solutions for electronic cash management of DATEV meet all legal requirements.
-_[DATEV MeinFiskal](https://www.meinfiskal.de/)_ is an open cloud platform hosted by DATEV. fiskaltrust, PosCreators and providers of TSE (technical security equipment) joined this platform.
+_[DATEV MeinFiskal](https://www.meinfiskal.de/)_ is an open cloud platform hosted by DATEV.
+PosCreators, providers of TSE (technical security equipment) and fiskaltrust joined this platform.
 _DATEV MeinFiskal_ is an integral part of the _fiskaltrust.Carefree_ product bundle.
 The data is transferred from the fiskaltrust.Portal via an automated interface to the _DATEV MeinFiskal_ platform.

 The _fiskaltrust.Carefree_ product bundle also includes the _[DATEV Kassenarchiv online](https://apps.datev.de/help-center/documents/0904340)_.
-This service enables additionally to [revision-safe archiving in fiskaltrust's cloud](https://docs.fiskaltrust.cloud/de/docs/posdealers/buy-resell/products/revision-safe-archiving) daily archiving of end-of-day totals, individual records and other tax-relevant documents as an "extended memory" of the PosSystem.
+Additionally, this service enables [revision-safe archiving](https://docs.fiskaltrust.cloud/de/docs/posdealers/buy-resell/products/revision-safe-archiving) in fiskaltrust's cloud, daily archiving of end-of-day totals, individual records and other tax-relevant documents as an "extended memory" of the PosSystem.
 By usage of the _DATEV Kassenarchiv online_, your PosOperator reaches a legally compliant kind of higher security:
 * Additional storage to prevent loss of the data
 * Proof that nobody can change the PosSystem data
 * Accordance with the GoBD
 * Audit-proof archive for the duration of the statutory retention period

 Tax consultants and authorities are working on introducing digital workflows to clients.
-The interface named _[DATEV Kassenbuch-Schnittstelle](https://apps.datev.de/help-center/documents/0904388)_is available from DATEV; data from PosSystems for financial accounting can be forwarded directly to the tax advisor's DATEV software solution.
+The interface named *[DATEV Kassenbuch-Schnittstelle](https://apps.datev.de/help-center/documents/0904388)* is available from DATEV; data from PosSystems for financial accounting can be forwarded directly to the tax advisor's DATEV software solution.
 In addition, an up-to-date database without delays creates transparency in the event of an upcoming external audit.

 ### Process description